 25. I have to admit that I used to be a coward when it came to visiting the doctor or dentist.
 For years, I avoided them like the plague.
 However, I now have chosen to view going to the doctor and dentist frequently in a more positive light.
 I schedule visits regularly and my fear has been greatly reduced.
 I focus on the fact that prevention is better than cure.

 26. In the past, I have been guilty of spending too much time at bars and clubs.
 I now have cut back on those activities significantly and substituted them with more wholesome activities.
-I am now more likely to go hiking, visiting a state park, taking up photography, bird watching, going to the beach, joining a yoga class, etc.
+I am now more likely to go hiking, visit a state park, take up photography, bird watching, go to the beach, join a yoga class, etc.

 29. If there was an award for procrastination, I think I would have been in the running in the past.
 I would procrastinate a lot, especially if the task at hand scared me or seemed daunting.
 I have greatly improved this tendency and now jump into things without letting fear get the better of me.
 I have learned that the small act of starting a task makes all the difference because it builds momentum and confidence and motivates me to continue.

 30. One thing that I do much more now as compared to before is challenging myself to do things that I consider difficult.
 In the past, I would shy away from difficult endeavors because I was scared and did not believe in myself sufficiently.
 I realize now that many of these fears were unwarranted.
 I also know now that challenging yourself is the only way to grow and improve.
 I now view the discomfort in a different light.
 If I am uncomfortable doing something, there is a good chance it’s because I am taking myself out of my comfort zone and learning something new.